-5 of the Best Glute Exercises You Can Find
+The 5 Best Glute Exercises You Can Find

-Although the title does actually give this one away more than some of the other on the list, it’s extremely deserving to be on the list.
-The glute bridge does wonders for your glutes and is probably the best exercise that you can do for them.
+Although the title does actually give this one away more than some of the others on the list, it’s extremely deserving to be on the list.
+The glute bridge does wonders and is probably one of the best glute exercises that you can do for them.
 The isolation aspect is what we’re really looking for, as well as the safety and ease of the exercise.

 To do it, all you need to do is to lay flat on the floor with a barbell or other piece of equipment that you would prefer to use.
 With the weight on top of you and your knees bent, drive your hips forward to lift the weight off the floor.
 Then hold it for the best contraction and return to the starting position in a controlled and safe way.